-If you’re new to wildflower and other varietal honey’s, here’s what you need to know.
-They’re unique because honeybees make it primarily with the nectar from a single variety of flower.
+If you’re new to wildflower honey, here’s what you need to know.
+It’s a type of varietal honey, which basically means it’s unique because honeybees mostly make it from the nectar from a single variety of flower (aka the varietal).
 Orange blossom, clover, blueberry, and alfalfa are all popular ones.

-Another varietal, buckwheat, has been shown in one study to ease nighttime coughing, which is why I use it in my homemade cough syrup.
+Another varietal, buckwheat, was found in one study to ease nighttime coughing, which is why I use it in my homemade cough syrup.

 Therapeutic Benefits of Herbal Honey